simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 ## 4. Import your Google Analytics data into a privacy-friendly alternative

-There are other (privacy-friendlier) options for website analytics out there, built by companies that have chosen a different path from Google Analytics and opt for privacy.
+There are other (privacy-friendlier) options for website analytics out there, built by companies that have chosen a different path from Google Analytics and opted for privacy.
 Simple Analytics is one of them.

-We are a small team of two taking on Google.
+We are a small and independent team that believes in creating a web that is friendly to website visitors.
 It's a David vs. Goliath, but we believe [we are on the right end](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics).

 Google Analytics is a liability for your business (in the EU).
 If you use Google Analytics, you do not comply with GDPR law and are liable for a fine.